epfl-ada/ada-2022-project-adagang/README.md

 # Controversy and Fame: Does provocation make success?

-Controversial topics can gather a lot of attention by making people feel compelled to participate in the discussion.
+Provocative content can gather a lot of attention by stimulating people's emotions and catching their attention.
 But is it an effective way for YouTube channels to become famous?
 Is provocation a good strategy?

-The motivation behind this study is to determine, by analyzing the YouNiverse datasets, whether or not a channel should use controversy to grow in popularity over time.
-To conduct this study, we will firstly focus around the subject of "provocation" (clash, insulting content, aggressive title, etc).

-We will identify such videos by the number of dislikes and comments, the typography of the title (capitalization, lots of exclamation marks), and sentiment analysis on the video description and tags.
-Using this we would find out if provocative videos increase the number of subscriptions to their channel, on short or long term.
+The motivation behind this study is to determine, by analyzing the YouNiverse datasets, whether or not a channel should use provocative content to grow in popularity over time.
+To conduct this study, we will identify such provocative videos by the number of dislikes and comments, the typography of the title (capitalization, lots of exclamation marks), and use sentiment analysis on the video description and tags.
+Therefore, we will find out if provocative videos increase the number of subscribers and views, on short or long term.
 We will also investigate whether provocative content is a more effective strategy in some fields (e.g. politics, science) than others (e.g. recipes), using video/channel tags.

-We will then extend our study to political content and unpopular opinions over trends, such as conspiracy theories (9/11 was an inside job, men never walked on the moon etc).

 # Research Questions

-- What elements can make a video labelled as "controversial" ?
+- What elements can make a video labelled as "provocative" ?
-- How much more controversial videos are there compared to non-controversial ones in the datasets ?
+- How much more provocative videos are there compared to non-provocative ones in the datasets ?
+- What type of provocation makes more succes (emojis, words, capital letters...) ?
-- Do controversial videos gather more success than non-controversial ones in general ?
+- Do provocative videos gather more success than non-provocative ones in general ?
 Is it statistically significant ?
 - How can we quantify the fame of a channel ?
-- Have controversial videos become more and more present on Youtube over time ?
+- Have provocative videos become more and more present on Youtube over time ?
-- Is controversy a more efficient strategy in some fields than others?
+- Is provocation a more efficient strategy in some fields than others?
-- What aspects of the channel a controversial content impacts the most (number of subscribers, ratio like/dislike, comments etc) ?
+- What aspects of the channel a provocative content impacts the most (number of subscribers, ratio like/dislike, comments etc) ?

 # Datasets